venkat-ranganathan/projects/index.md

 ## FPGA Calculator

 Used logic gates, adders, and multiplexers to design and implement a calculator that can add, subtract, multiply, and divide using toggle switches on the BASYS 3 Artix-7 and output results on the seven-segment display.
 Programmed in Verilog.
-Implemented and synthesized in Vivado.
+Synthesized and implemented in Vivado.